bhanunischal/kare/home/bhanu/kare/DATABASE.md

 # How to Sync Your Database Schema

-If your application isn't working because of a database error like "Table... does not exist," it means your database schema is out of sync with the application code.
+If your application isn't working because of a database error like "Table... does not exist," or "Unknown argument...", it means your database schema is out of sync with the application code.
 This guide provides a single, reliable command to fix this.

 This is a common and expected step after making changes to the `prisma/schema.prisma` file (e.g., adding a new field to a model).